cuplsensor/cuplbackend/docs/authentication.rst

                 issuer={AUTH0_URL}
                 )

-An exception is raised if validation fails.
-The token is rejected, authorization fails and the API responds with an error ``403: Forbidden``.
+If validation fails, an exception is raised.
+The token is rejected and the API responds with an error ``403: Forbidden``.

 Protected Resource Content are Served
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If validation succeeeds, wsbackend transmits a ``200 OK`` response to the wsfrontend, along with the requested resource data.
+If validation succeeds, wsbackend transmits a ``200 OK`` response to the wsfrontend, along with the requested resource data.

 Testing
 --------